equivalent/equivalent.github.io/_posts/til/2018-03-23-lenovo-thinkpad-e480-laptop-and-ubuntu-1604.md

 Bluetooth 4.1, (20KN0-01N)
 ```

-> I will just try to answer questions I was looking answers for before I
+> I will just try to answer questions that had before I
 > bought the Laptop

 ### Keyboard / Tochpad

-My main reason for new laptop was that I need laptop with good keyboad
+My main reason for new laptop was that I needed a laptop with good keyboad
 and touchpad with buttons (yep buttons).
 Reason for that is that I'm a
 web-developer I type 95% of the time and I need small touchpad so my
 hands don't accidentally touch touchpad.

-You may say that Laptops with large touchpad have palm detection but
+You may say that laptops with large touchpad have palm detection but in
+lot of cases
-that is pretty much non-existing when you reinstall Linux on the Laptop
+that is pretty much non-existing when you reinstall Linux on the laptop
 (unless you spend several hours configuring it yourself)

 Reason for touchpad with buttons was because the remaining 5% of time